matrix1001/welpwn/README.md

 __Note__

 No 100% guarantee for successfully loading the libc.
-Segfault may happen due to different version of libc.so and ld.so.
+Segfault may happen due to different versions of libc.so and ld.so.

 ## `ctx.custom_lib_dir`